Our undergraduate programs

 Program structure

-- The historical foundations of philosophy
+- The historical foundation of philosophy (Antiquity, Middle Ages, Modern times, Contemporary times)

-- The philosophy of language and of science
+- The philosophy of language and science

 - Contemporary western philosophy